-In summary, it can be seen that the initial acceleration phase of bubble growth in which $d^2R/dt^2 \ge 0$ is unstable to spherical harmonic perturbations of fairly high order, n.
-On the other hand, visual inspection of Equation 2.71 is sufficient to conclude that the remainder of the growth phase during which dR/dt > 0, $d^2R/dt^2 < 0$ is stable to all spherical harmonic perturbations.
+In summary, it can be seen that the initial acceleration phase of bubble growth in which R > 0 is unstable to spherical harmonic perturbations of fairly high order, n.
+On the other hand, visual inspection of Equation (2.71) is sufficient to conclude that the remainder of the growth phase during which R > 0, $\ddot{R} < 0$ is stable to all spherical harmonic perturbations.
 So, if inadequate time is available for growth of the perturbations during the acceleration phase, then the bubble will remain unperturbed throughout its growth.
-In their experiments on underwater explosions, Reynolds and Berthoud (1981) observed bubble surface instabilities during the acceleration phase that did correspond to fairly large n of the order of 10.
-They also evaluate the duration of the acceleration phase is long enough for significant roughening of the surface to occur.
+In their experiments on underwater explosions, Reynolds and Berthoud (1981) observed bubble surface instabilities during the acceleration phase that did correspond to fairly large nof the order of 10.
+They also evaluate the duration of the acceleration phase in their experiments and demonstrate, using an estimated growth rate, that this phase is long enough for significant roughening of the surface to occur.
 However, their bubbles become smooth again in the second, deceleration phase of growth.
-The bubbles examined by Reynolds and Berthoud were fairly large, 2.5cm to 4.5cm in radius.
+The bubbles examined by Reynolds and Berthoud were fairly large, 2.5 cm to 4.5 cm in radius.
 A similar acceleration phase instability has not, to the author's knowledge, been reported for the smaller bubbles typical of most cavitation experiments.
 This could either be the result of a briefer acceleration phase or the greater stabilizing effect of surface tension in smaller bubbles.